 In the case of Sonning Common this amounted to a total of 377 new homes.
 The allocations in the 2016 NDP accounted for 195 of that number.
 As of 1 April 2020 completions and commitments have raised the number of homes built or with planning permission to 281.
-This has left an outstanding requirement of 96 homes to be considered in the revised NDP and is addressed in Policy RH1 - although the granting of planning permission for the 133 extra care apartments on the Little Sparrows site (SON 24) obviously required a major rethink of the working party's recommendations, which is reflected in the allocations now contained in the revision.
-It is the view of the working party that the permission given to Little Sparrows 'retirement village' should not influence the conclusions reached about Sonning Common's true housing need.
+This has left an outstanding requirement of 96 homes to be considered in the revised NDP and is addressed in Policy RH1.
+The allocation in the revised NDP exceeds the housing requirements set out in the Local Plan.